Polpii/rex_Interface/README.md

 You will see a 3D pointcloud representing your environement !

-YOu now know everything, ENJOY !
+You now know everything, ENJOY !